victorfisac/Physac/README.md

 Installation
 -----

-rPBR requires raylib submodule.
-To add them to the repository we need to use the following commands using Git Shell:
+rPBR requires raylib.
+To get it, follow the next steps:

-    * cd src/external/raylib
+    * Go to [raylib](https://www.github.com/raysan5/raylib) and clone the repository.
-    * git submodule update --init --recursive
+    * Ensure to pull the last changes of 'master' branch.

-It will install the raylib submodule.
-Ensure to be in master branch to work with a stable version of raylib.
+    * Use code inside examples header comments to compile and execute.

 Physac API
 -----